 - Preheat oven to 350F.
 Have two ramekins ready.

 - In a medium saucepan, whisk together the pumpkin, sugar, cinnamon, nutmeg, ginger, milk, and cornstarch.
-Bring to a boil; boil until the mixture thickens, stirring constantly.
+Bring to a boil.
+Boil until the mixture thickens, stirring often, about 3-5 minutes.

 - Divide the mixture between the two ramekins.
 Bake 30-35 minutes or until a toothpick comes out clean.
-Cool completely then refrigerate until ready to serve.
-Serve with whipped cream.
+Cool completely before serving with whipped cream.